confluentinc/librdkafka/INTRODUCTION.md

   * Produce errors signaled by the broker
   * Network problems

+We recommend `request.required.acks` to be set to `all` to make sure produced messages are acknowledged by all in-sync replica brokers.

 This is handled automatically by librdkafka and the application does not need to take any action at any of the above events.
 The message will be resent up to `message.send.max.retries` times before